tomer-erez/install-linux-os-banana-pi-m4/README.md

 insert this sd card into a usb adaptor and connnect it to the banana pi.

+if the bananapi does not recognize the card or gives you an "unable to mount" error,

+type the following command: sudo apt install exfat-fuse exfat-utils

+(with internet connection only).

+disconnect the usb and connect it again, now the system should recognize it.

 4. burning the image on the EMMC.

 open the ubuntu mate terminal.

-if you can't see it on the top menu bar, go to menu icon->system tools->Mate terminal.
+if you can't see it on the top menu bar, look at the menu bar: Applications->system tools->Mate terminal.

 type the following command sudo fdisk -l.   (that's a lower case l in the end :)